 Mammoth Lakes, or “Mammoth” to those who live in California, is located near some impressive natural formations like the Devils Postpile National Monument, as well as Yosemite National Park.
-The area is quite well known for its ski resorts and winter recreation opportunities that include snowmobiling, snowboarding, skiing, and ice skating.
+The area is well known for its ski resorts and winter recreation opportunities, including snowmobiling, snowboarding, skiing, and ice skating.

 However, Mammoth Lakes isn’t just a destination for luxury skiing vacations.
 The summer is a beautiful season for mountain biking, hiking, and swimming, and it’s easier to score a deal on lodging in the summer when local property owners offer lower rates on their cabins, condos, and resort rooms.

 Whether you visit in the summer or winter, you’ll find familiar lodging at places like the Quality Inn, as well as gorgeous resort condos at destinations like the Juniper Springs Resort.
 If you’re not too picky about where you stay, try the town of Bishop for less expensive rates in the busy winter skiing season.